Dealing with Sparse Rewards Using Graph Neural Networks: Experiment Design and Results

 \subsection{Maze}

 The player has to navigate to a goal through a procedurally generated maze.
 The player and the goal spawn randomly inside this maze, and the action space is the same as in the previous environment.
 The critical difference that makes this environment much harder than FourRooms is that the map is generated randomly at the beginning of each episode.
+The maze generation procedure begins at the top-left corner and utilizes a recursive backtracking algorithm to construct the maze.
+At each step, the algorithm randomly selects a neighboring room that hasn't been visited before and connects it to the current room.
+If there are no available unexplored rooms, the algorithm backtracks until it finds an unvisited room or returns to the starting position.
+This process generates a connected acyclic graph, ensuring that every room is reachable from any other room and that there is only one path between any two rooms.
+Subsequently, walls are placed between neighboring rooms that are found to be disconnected after completing the generation procedure.
 All walls inside the maze have the same color and texture.
+After the maze is generated, the goal and the agent are placed in random locations within randomly chosen rooms.
 The time limit for this environment is 216 steps, and rewards are assigned according to the same rule as in FourRooms.
 Altogether this makes the Maze environment a very challenging POMDP with sparse rewards.

-The developers of MiniWorld provide four versions of this environment that differ in size and movement speed.
-We use the MazeS3 version, which has a medium size and standard movement speed.
+The MiniWorld developers provide four versions of this environment, each with distinct size and movement characteristics.
+These versions include MazeS2, which is a small 2 by 2 maze, MazeS3, which is a medium-sized 3 by 3 maze, MazeS3Fast, which has increased turning and moving motion per action, making navigation easier for the agent, and Maze, the largest version with an 8 by 8 size.
+In this study, we use the MazeS3 version, which has standard movement and turning speeds and consists of 9 interconnected rooms.
 The training procedure is the same as described in the previous section, but since this environment is much more challenging, we extend the training duration to 20 million steps.